Bernard Rose (musician): Military service

-Postwar career
+Post-war career

 After the war, Rose resumed his academic teaching role at The Queen's College in 1945, and remained there until he was appointed Informator Choristarum (organist and master of the choristers) at Magdalen College (1957–1981).
 Rose became a sought-after tutor, particularly for harmony and counterpoint and a distinguished choir master.
 His pupils included Kenneth Leighton, Dudley Moore, Harry Christophers of The Sixteen and his son, Gregory Rose.
 His special study of the choral music of Thomas Tomkins was published in Musica Deo Sacra; another major work was his editing of Handel's oratorio Susanna (Kassel 1967).
 Former choristers inspired by his leadership include Daniel Sandford, John La Bouchardière and Jonathan Powell.

 In 1952, Rose conducted the premiere of An Oxford Elegy by Ralph Vaughan Williams.
 Rose introduced Kenneth Leighton to the composer Gerald Finzi in the late 1940s, and the two developed a close friendship and artistic association.
 After Finzi's death, Leighton dedicated his Veris Gratia Suite, Op.
 9 to his friend, and the choral version was conducted in Oxford by Bernard Rose in 1956.
 For ten years from 1957 he was president of the City of Oxford Silver Band, which he also conducted.

 Rose served as Vice-President of Magdalen College, Oxford, from 1973 to 1975, and was an Emeritus Fellow 1981–1996.
 He was president of the Royal College of Organists from 1974 to 1976.

 Honours

-He was appointed an Officer of the Order of the British Empire (OBE) in the 1980 New Year Honours "For Services to Music".
-His wife Molly, who survived him, has featured in a number of seminars and T.V. programmes concerning the role of women pilots delivering aircraft to the front line.
+Rose was appointed Officer of the Order of the British Empire (OBE) in the 1980 New Year Honours for services to music.
+His wife Molly, who survived him, featured in seminars and television programmes concerning the role of women pilots delivering aircraft to the front line.

 Legacy

 Bernard Rose's dedication to high quality choral singing at Magdalen Chapel was highly influential.
 He is said to have inspired some of Britain's leading choirs, including the Clerkes of Oxenford, The Sixteen, The Tallis Scholars and Ex Cathedra.

 In 2010, Bernard Rose's son Graham discovered old tape recordings of performances of Magdalen College Choir conducted by his father, dating from 1960 to 1976.
-The recordings were remastered and released on audio CD in 2015 by Oxrecs to commemorate the centenary of Rose's birth.
+The recordings were remastered and released on audio CD in 2015 by OxRecs DIGITAL to commemorate the centenary of Rose's birth.